magnardotavarez/methods/README.md

 > >  _Terser Syntax => less typos => happier developers => world peace_

-Now we can call the forEach method on any array, pass it a callback function which invokes three arguments(*Optional*):
+Now we can call the forEach method on any array:
-* the element value
-* the element index
-* the array being traversed

 ```javascript